thinktapper/dinder/README.md

 <h3 align="center">Swipe.
 Match.
 Eat.</h3>
 </div>

-Going out to eat with friends is a great way to catch up and enjoy each other's company.
-But it can be a hassle to find a place that everyone likes.
+<p align='center'>Going out to eat with friends is a great way to catch up and enjoy each other's company.
+But
+it can
+be a
+hassle to find a place that everyone likes.
 Dinder helps you find a place that everyone agrees on.
-Like Tinder for food, use swipe matching to decide on the perfect place for your next meal.
+Like Tinder for food, use swipe matching to decide on the perfect place for your next meal.</p>

 [//]: # (**Link to project:** http://recruiters-love-seeing-live-demos.com/)